Qiskit/qiskit-ibm-runtime/docs/compare.rst

 In contrast, the Qiskit Runtime is designed to streamline the construction of algorithms and applications by removing the need for users to understand technical hardware and low-level software details.
-Advanced processing technics for error suppression and mitigation are automtically applied, giving users high-fidelity results without the burdeen of haivng to code these routines themselves.
+Advanced processing techniques for error suppression and mitigation are automtically applied, giving users high-fidelity results without the burdeen of haivng to code these routines themselves.
 The inclusion of Sessions within the Qiskit runtime allows users